MicrosoftDocs/ai-builder/ai-builder-docs/samples.md

 ## Get sample data

-There is sample data available for each model type and instructions on how to work with it.
+Sample data is available for each AI Builder model type, together with and instructions to work with it.
 Select one of these options to get started.

 - [Use sample data for prediction](prediction-sample-data.md)
 - [Use sample data for text classification](text-classification-sample-data.md)